How contactless payment works and its benefits to businesses

 5. The customer takes their goods and enjoys the rest of their day.

-The best thing about contactless payments is that they’re extremely easy transactions to process and typically require no extra training for your staff.
+The best thing about contactless payments is that they’re extremely easy transactions to process and typically require no extra staff training.

 You might be wondering how secure contactless payments are, given that they happen over near-field wavelengths.